lilsa01/lilsa01/README.md

 ### :woman_technologist: About Me :

-I am a Liza from Russia, study in SPbPU.
+I am Liza from Russia, study at SPbPU.

 - :telescope: I am a student of spbpu, I want to develop in programming and study various programming languages.

-- ▶️ 1-course of radio engineering
+- ▶️ 1st course of radio engineering